 THE ME HALF OF THE EQUATION

-Like yesterday’s Deadpool, this set was purchased from my friends at All Time Toys.
-He’s currently out of stock, but they’ll be getting him back in soon.
-And, if you’re looking for other toys both old and new, please check out their website and their eBay storefront.
+Thanks to my sponsors at All Time Toys for setting me up with this set for review.
+If you’re looking for Marvel Legends, or other toys both old and new, please check out their website and their eBay storefront.